Table of Contents

 Potential Drawbacks

-• Impact on Eligibility for Assistance: When applying for Medicaid or other government assistance, be aware that prepaid funeral plans could impact your eligibility.
+• Possible Impact On Government Assistance: When applying for Medicaid or other government assistance, be aware that prepaid funeral plans could impact your eligibility.
 While some states consider the value of these plans as part of your assets, others may exempt them up to a specified limit.

 Considerations When Choosing a Prepaid Funeral

-• Inflation Protection: Ask if the plan includes inflation protection, locking in current prices for future services and products, providing savings and stability.
-Not all plans have this feature, so it's crucial to ask.
+• Inflation Protection: Ask whether the plan locks in today’s prices for future services and merchandise.
+Not all plans offer this feature.

 Alternatives to Prepaid Funerals

-• Life Insurance: Life insurance offers a lump sum to your beneficiaries upon your death, helping cover expenses like funeral costs.
-Key types include term, whole, and universal life, each with unique benefits.
-Certain policies also feature riders that provide early access to funds for funeral expenses.
+• Life Insurance: Provides a lump sum to beneficiaries after death, which can be used for funeral expenses.
+Types include term, whole, and universal life policies.
+Some policies include riders that allow early access to funds.

-• Veterans Benefits: As a veteran, you and your dependents may qualify for burial benefits from the Department of Veterans Affairs.
-This includes a burial plot in a national cemetery and financial assistance for funeral expenses.
+• Veterans Benefits: Eligible veterans and dependents may qualify for burial benefits through the Department of Veterans Affairs.
+Benefits can include a burial plot in a national cemetery and financial assistance for funeral expenses.

 Why Consider Alternatives?